cc-001/nyt-covid-19-plotter/README.md

 NYC FIPS code (doesn't exist) is -1 in this tool, otherwise it is the full FIPS code including the state.

+**County Code - "geoId"**

+This can be used instead of a FIPS code for world-wide data.
+It seems to be a two letter code from https://www.iban.com/country-codes which seems to work.

 **Doubling Time**

 This is the sexy kid that everyone is talking about.
 I didn't assume a curve type like exponential, instead I linearly interpolate the actual data and go as far as I can until it breaks.
 The advantage to this is I'm not assuming anything about the curve for extrapolation; the disadvantage is that it's going to lag until the solver can solve it.